lomjek/my-Little-Photo-Website/README.md

 # my Little Photo Website
 Welcome to my little Project.
 You can find this Webpage through all it's versions in this github repo.
 I am not very happy with every one of them, but hey!
 You can always improve.
+> If you have features suggestions you can write them under Issues

 ### Why this project?
 My cousin and I live appart and we wanted to have a way to exchange the photos we made, but also sharing it with the world.
 I have learned very much on my journey and have much to learn on the way ahead.